1. What is PayTabs?

 2. Is it safe to process credit/debit cards over Internet?

-However, there are many other precautions that you are required to take, according to Visa, MasterCard, Payment Card Industry (PCI) Standard compliances which we will be informing you in due course.
+However, there are other precautions that you are required to take, according to Visa, MasterCard, Payment Card Industry (PCI) Standard compliances.

 3. Which credit/debit cards will I be able to accept?

-You will be able to accept major credit/debit cards from MasterCard, Visa, and Benefit (Kingdom of Bahrain) and Sadad Account(Kingdom of Saudi Arabia) for the time being.
+You will be able to accept major credit/debit cards from MasterCard, Visa, American Express*, mada*, Knet, and Oman net for the time being.
 We will be adding more card processors in the near future.

 4. How can I register for a Merchant account?
 How do I proceed forward?
 Who do I speak to?
 How long does the whole process take?

-Registration is a very simple and quick process.
-You may click here to register online and an Account officer would contact you to further assist you and to provide you with the support needed utilizing PayTabs’ services.
+Registration is a simple and easy process.
+Please click here to register online and a sales representative will contact you to further assist you and provide you with the required support.

 5. What are the currencies other than USD that I can accept?

-You can accept and process in over 160 worldwide currencies.
-However, you will be settled in your local currency which you have selected.
+You can accept and process in 168 worldwide currencies.
+However, you will be settled in the local currency you have selected.

 6. What are the charges for using PayTabs?